GiorgioMB/CurvatureMP/README.md

 ### `fit(X)`

-Fits the model to the input data $ X $ without returning the reduced representation directly.
+Fits the model to the input data $X$ without returning the reduced representation directly.

 ### `transform(X_new)`

-Transforms new data points $ X_{new} $ using the fitted model.
+Transforms new data points $X_{new}$ using the fitted model.

 **Parameters:**
 - `X_new` (np.ndarray): New data points of shape $(n_{samples}, n_{features})$.

 **Returns:**
 - `X_new_reduced` (np.ndarray): Transformed data in the reduced space.

-## Theory Behind the Method

-### Ricci Flow

-Ricci flow is analogous to smoothing out the geometry of a surface.
-In the context of graphs, this involves iteratively adjusting edge weights to reflect changes in curvature.
-It aims to reduce distortions in the graph structure, helping to preserve the manifold's shape in a lower-dimensional space.

-### Diffusion Maps

-After transforming the graph with Ricci flow, the diffusion map method is applied.
-This method approximates the eigenvectors of a Markov matrix constructed from the adjusted graph, capturing the essential structure of the data and providing the low-dimensional embedding.

-### Ricci Flow with Surgery

-Surgery stabilizes the Ricci flow when curvature values deviate significantly.
-It prevents the algorithm from diverging by adjusting edge weights to ensure that extreme curvature differences do not overly distort the graph's geometry.

-By combining these steps, the `RicciFlowReduction` class offers a powerful approach to extract meaningful low-dimensional representations from high-dimensional data while retaining the essential manifold structure.

-## License

-`ricci_flow_reduction` is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.

-## Contributing

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue or submit a pull request on the [GitHub repository](https://github.com/your-repo/ricci_flow_reduction).